-NNA's 136th Annual Convention and Trade Show — Newspapers: The Golden Gate to an Informed Community
+NNAF's 137th Annual Convention and Trade Show — Nation Divided?
+Newspapers United!

 and enhancing the capabilities of community newspapers

-NNA's 136th Annual Convention and Trade Show will address pressing business objectives of community newspaper owners, publishers and senior staff with educational sessions and peer sharing activities.
+NNAF's 137th Annual Convention and Trade Show will not only address pressing business objectives of community newspaper owners, publishers and senior staff with educational sessions and peer sharing activities, but newspaper professionals will hit Capitol Hill and share views and newspaper industry positions with key policymakers.

-We value the time and resources you are considering investing in NNA's 136th Annual Convention and Trade Show and promise you will not be disappointed.
+We value the time and resources you are considering investing in NNAF's 137th Annual Convention and Trade Show and promise you will not be disappointed.

-The Hyatt Regency San Francisco is the headquarters for the National Newspaper Association Foundation's 136th Annual Convention & Trade Show.
-Book through this link or call ...
+See a collection of photos from the National Newspaper Association Foundation's 136th Annual Convention & Trade Show.

-Winning $100 in a close contest, Andrew Ingenito's logo was chosen as the winning graphic for the upcoming 136th Annual Convention & Trade Show in San Francisco, California, Oct.
-6-8, 2022.
+The staff of USPS Postmaster General Louis DeJoy has confirmed his upcoming virtual appearance at the National Newspaper Association Foundation's upcoming Annual Convention & Trade Show.

-NNA members met in Jacksonville, Florida, at the Hyatt Regency Jacksonville Riverfront from Sept.
-30-Oct.
-1, 2021.
+If there is an issue in the community that needs sorting out, have a forum to discuss it.